Vietnamese legal interpreter has spent 15 years helping community

 “Lien and I have assisted hundreds of Vietnamese clients over the last 15 years,” he said.

-“In addition, she helps our lawyers acting for people in family law matters, as well as property and small business matters.
+“In addition, she helps our lawyers acting for people in family law cases, as well as property and small business cases.
 Lien is an invaluable part of our team, and reinforces the firm’s commitment to reaching beyond the limitations of language to assist those who need to access justice.”